MicrosoftDocs/memdocs/memdocs/solutions/cloud-native-endpoints/cloud-native-endpoints-planning-guide.md

 # required metadata

 title: Update your workloads to support cloud-native endpoints
-titleSuffix: Microsoft Endpoint Manager
+titleSuffix: Microsoft Intune
 description: To support hybrid and remote workers, convert or migrate your workloads to support cloud-native endpoints.
-This planning guide focuses on deploying apps and updates with Endpoint Manager, moving from group policy objects, and using Windows Autopilot.
+This planning guide focuses on deploying apps and updates with Intune, moving from group policy objects, and using Windows Autopilot.
 keywords:
 author: MandiOhlinger

 ms.author: mandia
 manager: dougeby
-ms.date: 06/01/2022
+ms.date: 10/05/2022
 ms.topic: conceptual
 ms.service: mem
 ms.subservice: fundamentals